Tim-Kirkwood/SyntenyQC/README.md

+# NOTE - this app has only been tested on the Windows OS

 # SyntenyQC
 ## Motivation:
-Synteny plots are widely used for the comparison of genomic neighbourhoods, which is particularly relevant to the field of genome mining (i.e. the predicton of metabolite pathways based on genome sequence).
+Synteny plots are widely used for the comparison of genomic neighbourhoods.
 Whilst synteny plots are often included as part of larger software suites (e.g. the `antiSMASH` ClusterBlast module), various low-code, stand-alone tools are now available that allow users to source candidate neighbourhoods and build their own synteny plots.
 However, a gap remains between:

 **(i) tools that source these candidate neighbourhoods** (e.g. `cblaster`, which can find hundreds of candidates),